jj1bdx/efsfbay2015-slides/efsfbay2015-rikitake-emprng.md

 * It was expected to be called as new `random`, but the OTP team didn't want it (presumably due to backward compatibility issues), so it's called `rand`
 * Project name: [emprng](https://github.com/jj1bdx/emprng)
-* `random`-compatible functions available for the six algorithms: as183, exs64 (default), exsplus, exs1024, sfmt, tinymt
+* `random`-compatible functions currently available for the six algorithms: as183, exs64 (default), exsplus, exs1024, sfmt, tinymt

+---

+# Future directions

+* Keep promoting to ban/ditch/whatever the good-old `random` module and use `something else which is much better` (try exs64)
+* Merge emprng to OTP: more algorithms, user-supplied functions, tests
+* Performance implication analysis needed on large-scale applications

+---

+# Thanks<br><br>Questions?